opfesoft/sol-docs/db/world/smart_scripts.md

 </p></td>
 <td><p><br />
 </p></td>
 <td><p>If an action list is already running it is overwritten with the new one.
-It is not possible to call a timed action list from within a timed action list.</p></td>
+It is not possible to call a timed action list from within a timed action list.
+A running action list is cancelled on death.</p></td>
 </tr>
 <tr>
 <td><p>SMART_ACTION_SET_NPC_FLAG</p></td>